Lycurgus1/AWS_Start_code/DB_README.md

 B. select your DB AMI and click the security groups

-C. select edit inbound rules
+C. Create new security group

-D. Update inbound rules as per below image.
+D. Create inbound rules as per below image.
 The blacked out sources are "my ip" and 3.250... are the app ip/32

 ![import_rules_db_server](images/import_rules_db_server.jpg)